 Summary and Pay Now

-Total Balance: The sum of all the student's unpaid invoiced charges.
-This amount ignores unapplied payments/credits and pending aid.
+- Total Balance: The sum of all the student's unpaid invoiced charges together with unapplied payments/credits; it excludes any expected aid.
 This article has a thing or two to say about paying down student balances.

 Making a payment

 If you have enabled online payments, you'll see the Make a Payment button.
 Click that to go to the Pay Now page, where you can see details of all the charges, enter payment details, and even set up a recurring payment (if enabled).

 Your students will see these same options when making a payment.

 Click Someone else paying? to get a link to the Pay Now page that you can copy and send to a third-party payer.